-A perfect Mediterranean pasta salad recipe for midweek lunches or dinners, or even summer BBQs and picnics.
-As with most pasta salad recipes, this one can be customized with any ingredients you already have on hand, or with ingredients your family loves.
+As with most pasta salad recipes, this one can be customized with any ingredients you already have on hand, need to use up, or with ingredients your family loves.

 - It has both fresh and sautéed veggies in it for even more flavor and texture